TylerMRoderick/fernfolio-11ty-template/src/posts/customizations.md

   - sport
 ---

-**How do I change colors and fonts?**
-These can be changed in the `variables.css` file.

-**What about the page content?**
-Page content is powered by markdown files and can be modified using Netlify CMS (or edited directly and pushed to github).

-**But how do I use the CMS?**
+### How do I edit content?
-Once your site is deployed and configured, add `/admin` to the end of the url (not using localhost).
-From there, you should be able to login and see all your pages ready for editing.
-You can also add a new page there.
-These updates immediately get pushed to the github repo where the appropriate markdown files are updated.
-In other words, all content is stored in git.
-The CMS is just an abstraction for editing those files without needing to manually commit changes.
+Once your site is deployed and configured, add `/admin` to the end of the url (not using localhost) and hit refresh.
+From there, you should be able to login and see see the content management dashboard.
+You should be able to change most content here (e.g. page text, images, logo, articles, projects, etc.).

+### Further customizations
+If you want to take your customizations further, you will need to modify the project source code.
+Some customizations, like changing theme colors and fonts, are straightforward (those can be modified in the `variables.scss` file).
+Other customizations will require more in-depth solutions.

+If you get stuck or just have a question, feel free to create a [Github issue](https://github.com/TylerMRoderick/fernfolio-11ty-template/issues) and I will try to point you in the right direction.